openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 ## Topology Parameters

-The topology parameters defined in storage class helps in deciding the placement of volume replicas across  different nodes/pools of the cluster.
+The topology parameters defined in storage class helps in determining the placement of volume replicas across different nodes/pools of the cluster.
 A brief explanation of each parameter is as follows.

 :::note
 We support only one type of topology parameter per storage class.